mispy-archive/twitter_ebooks/README.md

 ## Archiving accounts

-twitter\_ebooks comes with a syncing tool to download and then incrementally update a local json archive of a user's tweets.
+twitter\_ebooks comes with a syncing tool to download and then incrementally update a local json archive of a user's tweets (in this case, my good friend @0xabad1dea):

 ``` zsh
 ➜  ebooks archive 0xabad1dea corpus/0xabad1dea.json